Every book needs editing. The question is: what type of editing do you need for your book?

 [Also called: stylistic edit or comprehensive edit.]

 As the name implies, a line editor performs a line-by-line review of your manuscript.
-Up to this point, the editors have worked on your manuscript at a high level—either the macro level where they consider the entire book, or the chapter and paragraph level.
+Up to this point, the editors have worked on your manuscript a high level—either the macro level where they consider the entire book, or the chapter and paragraph level.

 The line editor jumps into the manuscript with both feet, providing the most detailed edit you can get.
 Notice that I didn’t say “comprehensive.”
 A great line editor will make your prose sing, but if your content isn’t structured properly, it won’t matter.